seanclancy96/Native_Woodland_Map/README.md

 ## Limitations

-The map scraped the townland names from the pdfs for latitude and longitude. [gov.ie](https://data.gov.ie/dataset/national-survey-of-native-woodlands-2003-2008) also hosts a data of this woodland survey.
+The map scraped the townland names from the pdfs for latitude and longitude. [gov.ie](https://data.gov.ie/dataset/national-survey-of-native-woodlands-2003-2008) also hosts data from this woodland survey.
 The link contains a mapping tool where the woodlands' locations can be viewed.
 Some woodland locations on the [gov.ie](https://data.gov.ie/dataset/national-survey-of-native-woodlands-2003-2008) map are different to this map.
 Amendments to these locations will be made over time.